Father: James Shields Sr.

 Buried: Bethel Cemetery one mile north of Orangeville, Indiana.

 We can only speculate as to why and when James left Ireland for America.
-One family source mentions him coming over when he was seven years old, but there has been no record found of his parents in America.
+One family source mentions him coming over when he was seven years old, but there has been no record found of his parents.

-We pick up James’ fascinating life while he was serving as a private in the Gists regiment (sometimes called Grayson’s) of the Virginia Continental Army during the American Revolution.
-The records at Richmond show him as having served 3 years in the infantry.
-A Thomas Bell officially attested to this so that James could be eligible for what was called a “Bounty Warrant” – a reward for his service.
+We pick up Jame’s interesting life while he was serving as a private in the Gists regiment (also known as Grayson’s) of the Virginia Continental Army during the American Revolution.
+The records at Richmond show him as having served three years in the infantry.
+A person named Thomas Bell officially attested to this so that James could be eligible for what was called a “Bounty Warrant” – a reward for his service.

 Besides sickness, the biggest danger of the Kentucky frontier of the time were the Indians.
 Their pressure had forced Daniel Boone in 1783 to forsake Ft.
 Boonesborough.
 Within a year or two of this, James had settled on land to the south and west of the fort.
 Five years later, Indians scalped some citizens in the town of Paoli nine miles to the west of James’ farm.

 To protect themselves, the settlers formed what was called the “Corn Stalk” Militia of Kentucky.
-A reference to a Captain James Shields of the Green Country 16th Regiment, appointed by the governor, appears from May 15, 1793.
-Apparently, his years as a Revolutionary War soldier helped James advance his rank.
+A reference to a Captain James Shields of the Green Country 16th Regiment, appointed by the governor, is dated May 15, 1793.
+Apparently, his years as a Revolutionary War soldier helped James advance in rank.

-In 1814, at what was for that era the advanced age of 60, James began yet another adventure, leaving 300 acres in Kentucky to move to Indiana.
-This was a fearless man willing to take risks for new opportunities!
+In 1814, at what was for that era the advanced age of sixty, James began yet another adventure, leaving three hundred acres in Kentucky to move to Indiana.
+This was a fearless man, willing to take unknown risks for new opportunities.
 Probably seven or eight of the children would have made the trip, the older ones having left and started their own families.

 Ten years later, James passed away.
 The inscription on the government marker in the cemetery reads: “James Shields who fought for liberty in 1776 and died upwards of 70 years of age”.
 It also lists his rank in the Virginia army and date of death.

 Nancy lived another twenty-one years.
-Upon her death, the Shields estate was divided amongst the many children.
+Upon her passing, the Shields estate was divided amongst the many children.